Schneider Electric has renewed its Accredited Provider partnership with CDP to provide global consultancy services in sustainability and software.

-The renewal marks the ninth consecutive year of partnership between Schneider Electric and CDP
+The renewal marks the 13th consecutive year of partnership between Schneider Electric and CDP.

 CDP is recognized as the industry gold standard for environmental disclosure, a critical piece of measuring climate action globally.
-Nearly a fifth of global greenhouse gas emissions are disclosed via the CDP annual Climate questionnaire and in 2019, more than 8,000 companies disclosed, a 20% increase over 2018.
+A record 18,700+ companies – including listed companies worth US $60.8 trillion (half of global market capitalization) – have this year disclosed their environmental data through CDP, which is a 38% increase over 2021.
 As a global partner, Schneider Electric will make its portfolio of climate- and sustainability-related services, including its award-winning EcoStruxure™ Resource Advisor software platform, available to CDP respondents.

-Schneider Electric itself reports annually to CDP and has achieved a Climate score of “A” for nearly a decade, leading by example and distinguishing itself among respondents.
-Only 2% of disclosing companies achieved the coveted A-score this year.
-In 2018 alone, Schneider Electric reduced its customers' CO2 emissions by 51 million metric tons - the equivalent of the annual CO2 emissions of New York City - through the renovation of existing equipment and procurement of renewable energy.
+Schneider Electric itself reports annually to CDP and has achieved a Climate score of “A” for twelve consecutive years in a row, leading by example and distinguishing itself among respondents.
+Only 2.2% of nearly 15,000 scored companies achieved the coveted A-score this year.
+Since 2018, Schneider Electric has reduced its customers' CO2 emissions by 347 million metric tons through the renovation of existing equipment and procurement of renewable energy.
 The company expects to be carbon neutral in its expanded ecosystem by 2025, five years ahead of its previous 2030 goal.

-“The need for companies to set carbon reduction targets, to proactively reach those targets, and to disclose their progress along the way has reached a new level of urgency.
-Investors, customers and other critical stakeholders are demanding companies in all industries place a new value on sustainability and take tangible and immediate steps to reduce their environmental impact, said Mike Fraser, Vice President of Global Sustainability Development for Schneider Electric.
-“This has been a focus of ours for more than a decade and we are excited to continue our partnership with CDP to engage and encourage new and returning respondents to accelerate climate action together.”
+“The time is now for companies to set carbon reduction targets, to proactively reach those targets, and to disclose their progress along the way.
+With increasing regulations and mounting pressure among investors, customers and other critical stakeholders, companies in all industries are placing a heightened value on sustainability and taking tangible and immediate steps to reduce their environmental impact,” said Mike Fraser, Vice President of Global Sustainability Development for Schneider Electric.
+“This has been a focus of ours for more than a decade and we are excited to continue our global partnership with CDP to engage and encourage new and returning respondents to accelerate climate action together.”

-Schneider Electric works to address the diverse and ever-changing energy and sustainability management needs of commercial, industrial, and institutional organizations globally through its independent and trusted approach to Active Energy Management.
-Learn more about Schneider Electric’s advisory services at se.com/ess or follow Schneider Electric Energy and Sustainability Services on LinkedIn and Twitter.
+Schneider Electric works to address the diverse and ever-changing energy and sustainability management needs of commercial, industrial, and institutional organizations globally through its independent and trusted approach to proactive energy management, procurement, risk and ESG strategies.
+Learn more about Schneider Electric’s advisory services at se.com/sesb or follow Schneider Electric Sustainability Business on LinkedIn and Twitter.